Skip to main content Scroll Top

 I don't have an L1 - what now?

 Too bad.
 Your immune system has not recognized the threat and is not doing anything about it.
 Talk to your gynecologist about what measures should be taken now.
+A retesting should be considered to see if 3-6 month later the L1 situation has changed.

 When does it become cancer?

-On average, it takes between 5 and 10 years for a Pap3D to develop into cancer.
+On average, it takes between 5 and 10 years for a ASCUS/LSIL/CIN1 to develop into cancer.
 So plenty of time to take the right steps – and no acute danger that should tempt you to make hasty decisions that you may regret one day.

-When to have a conectomy?
+When to have a cone?

 Conization should be considered, as the immune system is not activated by the missing L1.
 The earlier, the better, as this prevents the altered cells from spreading further.